HomeStyles/amenities-service/README.md

 # Amenities Module, Vacation Home Booking

 This module includes the home description, house rules, and amenities for users who are trying to decide on a vacation rental.
-Go to https://github.com/HomeStyles/amenities-proxy to see all four modules combined on a proxy server.
+Visit the other repo I contributed to this project, https://github.com/HomeStyles/amenities-proxy, to see all four modules combined on a single proxy server.

 ## Related Projects